XII. Graduate Awards & Financial Assistance

 Students appointed as graduate teaching assistants will be asked to perform only teaching-related duties.
 These may include: preparing and conducting tutorials, laboratories and seminars; grading assignments, reports and examinations; and performing other related duties.
 Students may hold a GTA in a department in which they are not registered.

 A copy of the collective agreement between the university and CUPE local 3913 unit 1, covering GTA employment, is available for students appointed as GTAs.
 Students are expected to familiarize themselves with these regulations.
 The GTA rate of pay is established annually.

 The university provides T4 and T4A tax information slips each year to students with GTAs.
 These forms document the appropriate taxable portions of GTA funding.
 These slips are mailed to students in late February each year, for the previous tax year.

-Graduate Service Assistant (GSA)
+Graduate Service Assistantships (GSA)

 Typically, the services provided by GSAs fall into two categories:

 - GSA(i) - Work that is directly related to the academic enterprise but not properly a GTA or GRA.
 Examples of these services include the preparation of academic or administrative reports and the compilation of statistics for departmental use.
 This work may not contribute to the student's thesis research.
 A copy of the collective agreement between the university and CUPE local 3913 unit 1, covering GSA(i) employment, is available for students appointed as GSA(i)s.
 Students are expected to familiarize themselves with these regulations.
 The GSA(i) rate of pay is established annually.